I’ve earned a living from my online businesses for over a decade. I own three websites in different industries. Combined, they make over $1M annually.

 That’s a substantial amount of eyeballs on your ad.

 The downside to this strategy is it’s costly.
 Running ads eats profits.
-And once you run out of money, you lose the top spot.
+And once you run out of

 10. Promote Affiliate Products On Your Site

-Once you’ve got affiliate links for your selected products, add them to your content — it’s how you’ll make money.
+Once you’ve got affiliate links for your selected products, add them to your content — it’s how you’ll make

 Sprinkle links across your site where it fits naturally into the conversation.
 If it looks forced, your readers will notice and eventually stop visiting your site.
 And once your traffic dies, so do your commissions.